axibase/axibase-charts/syntax/udf.md

 import example_package_2 = https://example.org/package_2.js
 ```

-The functions can be loaded from either local or remote server.
+Functions can be loaded from either local or remote server.

 ### Load Functions from Remote Server